haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ### Right Tabs

-Input algebra, press "Get Data" button to use each tab.
+- Input algebra, press "Get Data" button to use each tab.

+- Toggle the "Show AR Quiver" switch to determine whether the AR quiver should be displayed (for all tabs) or not.
+Click on "Compute AR Quiver" to actually show the AR quiver.

 Indecomposable module notation: